Navigation Rally Competition

 Part Three – Rules Governing the Actual Event

 Instructions: The competitors in a Navigation Rally must comply with instructions from many sources.
 Depending on the level of the Navigation Rally they may come from any or all of the following:

 - The Road Code

 - This Appendix 5 Schedule T, Navigation Rally Competition

 - Overriding Instructions

 Supplementary Regulations: These are issued by the Organiser of a Navigation Rally.
 They give information regarding the conduct of the event in addition to, or in explanation of, the requirements of the New Zealand Motorsport Manual, the requirements of the Navigation Rally Organisers Handbook and in particular the rules in Appendix 5, Schedule T.

 Overriding Instructions: If overriding instructions, additional to the SR, are to be used these must be limited to one(1) only in any one(1) section or subsection.

 Manned Check or Control Handouts:

 Except in touring sections/sub-sections, Checks and/or Controls shall be established at intervals to ensure that a competitor following the official or common route does not travel more than six(6) kilometres at any one time without encountering a Check or Control.
-The six(6) kilometre limit need not apply from the final check to final control where the control is within a city and provided:
+The six(6) kilometre limit need not apply before the ODO or from the final check to final control where the control is within a city and provided: